 West Windsor was initially established in 1682.
 Today, West Windsor Township is located in central New Jersey, 4 miles from Princeton University, 48 miles from Philadelphia and 60 miles from Manhattan.
 The West Windsor train station is served by Amtrak and New Jersey Transit.
 Its cultural activities and attractions include the West Windsor Arts Center, summer concerts, community festivals and several town parks.

 The West Windsor Arts Council (WWAC) is a non-profit organization that was created in 2002 because a group of citizens came together out of deep community spirit and a belief in the transformative power of the arts.
 In 2010, the WWAC moved into a local firehouse that was built in 1931.

 The WWAC’s Mission is to provide high quality cultural programming that brings people together and transforms the world around us by inspiring, educating and promoting the arts and art appreciation for our diverse community.
 It serves as a gathering point for West Windsor and surrounding communities by presenting arts education classes and camps, community outreach events and rental space, performances in theater, music, and dance, literary events and art exhibitions.
 These programs serve over 14,500 individuals each year.

-The WWAC wants to commemorate the War of the Worlds radio broadcast with a permanent, outdoor, township-wide, family-friendly, public sculpture installation, collectively called The mARTian Project.
-The sculptures will be installed in various highly trafficked locations in historic West Windsor.
-When complete, this installation will help build a stronger sense of community identity, encourage people to remember the township’s unique history and create a permanent outdoor sculpture installation for all to enjoy.
+The WWAC’s vision is to commemorate the War of the Worlds radio broadcast with a permanent, outdoor, township-wide, family-friendly, public sculpture installation, collectively called The mARTian Project.
+The sculptures would be installed in various highly trafficked locations in historic West Windsor.
+When complete, the installation would help build a stronger sense of community identity, encourage people to remember the township’s unique history and create a permanent outdoor sculpture installation for all to enjoy.

 The mARTian Project is an initiative of the West Windsor Arts Council